Aleki001/pet-care/README.md

 ---

-Thank you for using the Pet Adoption Web App!
+Thank you for using the Pet Care!
 If you have any questions or issues, please feel free to contact us or open an issue on GitHub.